 Special Education Teacher Salary and Job Outlook

-But since you can’t live off emotional rewards alone, it’s wise to research special education salaries before pursuing a career path in special education.
+But since you can’t live off emotional rewards alone, it’s wise to research your special education teacher salary before pursuing a degree in the field and embarking upon your career.

 However, the details will depend upon the city and the type of school in which you teach.
 In general, suburban schools pay more than urban or inner-city schools, but it can be harder to find jobs in the higher paying districts.